 What is the Tasmanian Planning Scheme?

-The Tasmanian Planning Scheme is a legal document (often called a statutory instrument) which sets out objectives, requirements and guidelines about:
+The Tasmanian Planning Scheme (TPS) is a legal document (often called a statutory instrument) which sets out objectives, requirements about:

 - what land uses and developments are permitted,